rhalkyard/SEthernet/README.md

 ### Software

-The driver is functional to be point of being able to mount network shares and transfer files over AppleTalk, and appears to work as it should with MacTCP as well.
-Testing thus far has all been on my SE/30 and IIfx running System 7.1.
+The core driver is functional and stable enough for everyday use.
+Real-world is marginally better than a comparable vintage card, but there is likely room to improve.

+Support for promiscuous mode, and the `ERead` call are not yet implemented.
+Testing has been done on my SE/30 under Systems 6.0.8, 7.1, and 7.5.5.

 ## Project files